monostable/monostable.github.io/presentations/hackadayBelgrade2018-designing-pcbs-with-code/presentation.md

 - Implementation details:
   - Variable names are used as schematic references
-  - Circuit objects are explictely modified by adding connections
+  - Circuit objects are explicitly modified by adding connections
   - Function arguments are parameters not inputs/outputs ???